-Fuel consumption by seagoing vessels at berth is calculated by multiplying the time at anchor of visiting vessels, derived from AIS data, by their fuel consumption per unit of time, as determined in two TNO-studies (Hulskotte et al. 2013 & Hulskotte & Matthias 2013).
+Fuel consumption by seagoing vessels at berth is calculated by multiplying the time at anchor of visiting vessels, derived from AIS data, by their fuel consumption per unit of time, as determined in two TNOstudies (Hulskotte et al. 2013 & Hulskotte & Matthias 2013).
+In 2023, the fuel consumption at berth of the very largest ships was reduced somewhat to better match the numbers reported in the IMO GHG study and practical numbers provided by Port of Rotterdam.
 The calculation method developed in the EMS protocol (see formulas 4, 5 and 6) is still being used, with exception of the period at anchor and the anchor location, which are determined using AIS data.
-For years 2007 and earlier, no AIS data are available, so the number of ships at anchor were derived from Statistics Netherlands, which reported the annual number of visiting ships per harbour, including vessels types and GT.
+For years 2007 and earlier, no AIS data are available, so the number of ships at anchor were derived from Statistics Netherlands, which reported the annual number of visiting ships per harbour, including vessel types and GT.
 The average time at anchor based on estimates, as described in Appendix 1 of the EMS protocol.